BalterLoadTesting/balter/balter-core/README.md

 Running a load test on a single server is limited, and Balter aims to provide a distributed runtime.
 Currently Balter supports distributed load tests, but they are fragile and not efficient.
 This functionality will improve over time, but the current support should be considered experimental.

 To use the distributed runtime, you need to set the `rt` feature flag.
-This will also include a number of additional dependencies (which we hope to slim down).
 You will also need to add `linkme` to your dependencies list.

 ```toml
 [dependencies]